4xl-in/zing/about/index.md

 [here](https://t.me/TopAmazonIndiaDeals){:target="_blank"}
 to join our Telegram channel and unlock a world of savings.

-Thank you for choosing Zing.info as your go-to resource for the best deals on Amazon.
+Thank you for choosing Zing.info as your go-to resource for the best deals.
 We're here to make your shopping experience delightful, affordable, and full of surprises.
 Start exploring our site, follow us on Twitter, and join our Telegram channel